shawnbrown/datatest/README.rst

 ==================

 Tested on Python 2.6, 2.7, and 3.1 through 3.6; PyPy and PyPy3.
-Datatest is pure Python and is also likely to run on Jython, Stackless, and other implementations without issue (check using "setup.py test" before installing).
+Datatest is pure Python and may also run on other implementations as well (check using "setup.py test" before installing).

 Backward Compatibility